Lilith's Brood: Imago (1989)

-The final book of the trilogy, Imago, is the shortest.
+The final book of the trilogy, Imago, is the shortest and the only one written from the first-person perspective.
 Imago shows the reader what has been hinted at for the last two books: the full potential of the new human-Oankali hybrid species.
-The story is in the first person from the perspective of Jodahs, the first Ooloi construct, and a child of Lilith.
+The story is in the first person from the perspective of Jodahs, the first ooloi construct, and a child of Lilith.
 Through its unique heritage, it has unlocked latent genetic potential of humans and Oankali.
+Part of the story is about Jodahs and another child of Lilith, Aaor.
+Both children are uncomfortable metamorphosing into the ooloi third sex, as both had previously thought themselves male and female, respectively.
+Through the novel, Jodahs comes to term with its own sex and helps Aaor with its metamorphosis.